Kuuuube/Misc_Scripts/notes/hiragana_and_katakana_reading/README.md

     Replace `input_file.json` with the file you want to use

-- You should see a prompt appear.
+- You should see a string of characters appear.
 You need to type the prompt exactly as it shows then press enter.
 You should backspace and correct any mistakes you notice as you are typing but don't bother proofreading everything you typed right before you press enter.

     Correct characters will be highlighted in green, mistakes will be highlighted in red.